Since it seems to be part of the SGA fic writers code that you must write something about The Storm/The Eye, here's mine. :)

 "John?"
-Elizabeth said as she moved behind her desk.
+Elizabeth said as she looked up from the closed computer on her desk.
 "Was there something else you needed?"

 John leant against the doorframe and crossed his arms.
 "Just wanted to make sure you were all right."

-She smiled faintly and looked around the office.
-"It's been a long couple of days," she said wearily.
+Elizabeth glanced at him with a faint smile as she looked around the office.
+"It's been a long couple of days," she admitted with a weary sigh.

-"Yeah," John agreed and resisted rubbing at a headache he felt building.
+"Yeah," John agreed and resisted rubbing his forehead from the building headache.

 She looked down at her desk and sighed.
 "I could really go for a hot shower and a cup of strong coffee."

 "And about twelve hours of sleep," John added.

 "That too," she agreed.
 "I'll be fine, John, really.
 I just need some time to let it all sink in."
 She looked out at the gate room.

 John stepped away from the desk, ready to leave Elizabeth to her thoughts when she looked back at him.

 "He stepped in front of a gun for me," she said quietly, and John felt his jaw clench, knowing exactly who the 'he' was.
 "And after the 'gate shield was raised …" She looked away again.
 "Kolya had Rodney backed over the railing near the grounding station.
 If Rodney hadn't done some fast talking …" She looked John in the eye.
 "Kolya was ready to throw him off."